Matthews Arena: Basketball

-In 1925, professional basketball made is debut at the Arena when the Boston Whirlwinds of the American Basketball League played their inaugural home game on November 30, 1925.
+In 1925, professional basketball made its debut at the Arena when the Boston Whirlwinds of the American Basketball League played their inaugural home game on November 30, 1925.
 Unable to meet its financial obligations, the team moved its games first to the Mechanics Hall and then to the Mount Benedict Knights of Columbus Hall in Somerville, Massachusetts.
 The Arena was also home to the American Basketball League's Boston Trojans during their only season.

 On November 5, 1946, the Boston Celtics played their first ever game in front of 4,329 fans at the Boston Arena.
+At the time the Celtics made their home debut in the newly-created Basketball Association of America (now known as the National Basketball Association), the Boston Arena's new basketball court for their inaugural season had cost $11,000 at the time, though due to the post-World War II housing boom of the time, seasoned hardwood would be in short supply, meaning the soon-to-be-famous parquet flooring built by Tony DiNatalie from Brookline would not only be made entirely out of scrap wood, but also showcase 264 interlocking square panels not all matching properly in terms of design.
+Not only that, but their first home game there would be delayed by the first ever recorded broken backboard set by Chuck Conners.
 The team split its home games between the Garden and the Arena until 1955.
+They played their last home game at the Arena against the Philadelphia Warriors on February 20, 1955.

 Concerts

 On May 4, 1958, the Boston Arena hosted a rock 'n' roll concert headlined by Alan Freed and Jerry Lee Lewis.
 After the show, one man was stabbed and a dozen others were robbed, which led to Mayor John Hynes declaring that he would not authorize anymore licenses for rock concerts and arena manager Paul Brown stating that "the next rock 'n' roll show at the Arena will be presented over my dead body".
-Freed charged with inciting a riot, but the case was dropped due to the death of the chief investigator and difficultly of bringing in witnesses from outside Massachusetts.
+Freed was charged with inciting a riot, but the case was dropped due to the death of the chief investigator and difficulty of bringing in witnesses from outside Massachusetts.

 The Doors were booked to perform two shows at the Boston Arena on April 10, 1970.
 The second concert did not begin until after midnight and went on for two hours before arena management turned off the power.
 Lead singer Jim Morrison, who appeared to be intoxicated during the entire latter show, wanted to continue and smashed a microphone stand into the floor before being escorted off the stage.
 The shows were released as a live album, Live in Boston, in 2007.

-Phish's New Year's Eve concert on December 31, 1992 was the band's highest attended concert to date and was broadcast live (and rebroadcast the following day) on WBCN.
+Phish's New Year's Eve concert on December 31, 1992, was the band's highest attended concert to date and was broadcast live (and rebroadcast the following day) on WBCN.

-Under Northeastern ownership, the arena has continued to host two concerts per year put on by the school's student-run Council for University Programs (CUP).
-Tickets for these shows are only available for purchase to the university's students, staff, and alumni.
-2025 marks the 50th anniversary of the spring concert, "Springfest."
+Under Northeastern ownership, the arena continued to host two concerts per year put on by the school's student-run Council for University Programs (CUP).